 The jaws are also available in a 1-0 size should you wish to tie the larger patterns.

-The strength of the clamp is important, and you can clearly see the strength of the jaw in the attached video when we test this Apex Vise Breakdown.
-Note that the hook doesn’t actually slip before it bends, which is a great indicator of jaw strength.
+The strength of the clamp is important, and you can clearly see the strength of the jaw in the attached video when we test this Apex Vise Video Note that the hook doesn’t actually slip before it bends, which is a great indicator of jaw strength.
 While these jaws aren’t the strongest on the market, they do a pretty good job.

 Base and Weight